Qiskit/qiskit-ibm-runtime/README.md

 ```

 When an interim result is available, this callback function will be invoked and the result data passed to it.
-Not all programs provide interim results, and you don't have to provide a callback even if the program you're executing does.
+Not all programs provide interim results, and you don't have to provide a callback even if the program you're
+executing does provide them.

 To run the `runtime-simple` program: